Geryes-Doumit/Python-Tic-Tac-Toe/README.md

 <p align="center">A Python based version of the infamous Tic-Tac-Toe.</p>
 <br>

-## Python, tkinter numpy and pyglet
+## Python, tkinter, numpy and pyglet
 <p align="left">You need to be able to run python code with the aforementioned libraries to use this.</p>

 ## Playing the game